 If you are attacked or assaulted by anyone, for any reason, and have sustained any injury (physical or emotional) from the attack you will want to seek immediate representation by an experienced attorney or law firm specializing in these types of actions.

-Call the attorneys at Grieco and Moore for an immediate, no-obligation consultation regarding your case at 727-391-9900.
+Call the attorneys at Grieco, Moore & Centonzio for an immediate, no-obligation consultation regarding your case at 727-391-9900.